diamondcougar10/VBS4Project/PythonPorjects/photomesh/SetupSystemSettingsREADME.txt

-You will need to create a text file in this folder named RealityMeshSystemSettings.txt.
-In it you will include the contents below, adjusted after the = signs to point to the appropriate values on your machine.
-These are just example values, you will want to configure everything to your specific machine.
-This only needs created once.
-The items below should be all that is in the file.
-To note, 1 = true, 0 = false
+Create a text file in this folder named ``RealityMeshSystemSettings.txt``.
+The VBS4 path no longer needs to be edited manually – it will be updated automatically based on the toolkit configuration.
+The remaining values are examples that can be tailored to your machine.
+This file only needs to be created once.
+To note, ``1`` = true, ``0`` = false.

 blender_path=C:\Program Files\Blender Foundation\Blender 4.5\blender.exe
 blender_threads=6
 override_Installation_VBS4=1
-override_Path_VBS4=F:\VBS4_24_2
-vbs4_version=VBS4_24_2
+# Path and version are injected automatically when the scripts run
+override_Path_VBS4=
+vbs4_version=
 override_Installation_DevSuite=0
 override_Path_DevSuite=P
 terratools_ssh_path=C:\Program Files\Bohemia Interactive Simulations\TerraTools\bin\terratoolssh.exe